Weldingking87/Hackaton/README.md

       The event is being hosted at 3200 Boardwalk St Ann Arbor, MI 48108.
   - question: "Is there a code of conduct?"
     answer: >
-      Yes there is.
+      Yes, there is.
 We enforce it very strongly.
 You can [find it here](https://docs.google.com/document/d/1XhHb-IlvWUVNZQPaW57WnmME4l5XWYc2KIfBLczVJjA/edit?usp=sharing).

 # This is the message you'll receive once you've registered.
 register: